Darjeeling district: Geography

 The Darjeeling hill area is formed of comparatively recent rock structure that has a direct bearing on landslides.
 Heavy monsoon precipitation contributes to the landslides.
 Soils of Darjeeling hill areas are extremely varied, depending on elevation, degree of slope, vegetative cover and geolithology.

 The Himalayas serve as the source of natural resources for the population residing in the hills as well as in the plains.
 As human population expands in the hills, forests are being depleted for the extension of agricultural lands, introduction of new settlements, roadways, etc. The growing changes coming in the wake of urbanisation and industrialisation leave deep impressions on the hill ecosystem.

 The economy of Darjeeling hill area depends on tea production, horticulture, agriculture, forestry and tourism.
 The major portions of the forests are today found at elevations of 2000 m and above.
 The area in between 1000 and 2000 m is cleared either for tea plantation or cultivation.
-About 30 percent of the forest covers found in the lower hills are deciduous.
-Evergreen forest constitutes only about 6 percent of the total forest coverage.
+About 30 per cent of the forest covers found in the lower hills are deciduous.
+Evergreen forest constitutes only about 6 per cent of the total forest coverage.
 Shorea robusta remains the most prominent species of tropical moist deciduous forest along with heavy undergrowth.

 Teesta, Rangeet, Mechi, Balason, Mahananda and Rammam are the important rivers of the district.